 - But in the GS papers, the aspirants should have a good understanding of the concepts (not necessarily deep) which he/she can present multi-dimensionally.
 That means, for example, a question from the field of international relations should be answered in that domain itself, but it will help if the aspirant is able to extrapolate it to areas like polity and governance, social issues, internal security and so on and so forth.

 - Generally, mains questions contain certain key terms called ‘directional words’ in them which are a clue to figuring out how they are to be answered.
-Learn all about the directive/directional words in the questions from the link below.
+Learn all about the directive/directional words in the questions from the link.
+Decode the directive words to crack the Civil Service Mains Examination.

 Tips for Mains Answer Writing